Don follows a surprising lead and Sally goes out. Read more...

 Lane arrives home drunk to find that Rebecca has surprised him with a new Jaguar.
 “You never spend on yourself,” she says.
 Lane vomits but the next morning reassures Rebecca that he likes the car.

 While Don prepares for the Dow meeting at home, Sally joins Megan and her friend Julia for lunch.
+They discuss which movie to see, Megan deciding against Fistful of Dollars because, "I think your father'll kill me if I see it without him."
 Megan asks Julia to tone down sex talk in Sally’s presence, but Sally explains she has a boyfriend -- though she isn’t sure he likes her “that way.”
 Megan assures Sally that great romances often start as friendships.

 Lane attempts to commit suicide in the middle of the night using the new car’s exhaust, but the car fails to start.